Your browser is not supported for this experience. We recommend using Chrome, Firefox, Edge, or Safari.

 Schedule an appointment today by booking online or calling .

-From I-69 – From I-69, take W. Jefferson Blvd (Exit #302) and go east.
+From I-69 - From I-69, take W. Jefferson Blvd (Exit #302) and go east.
 Follow Jefferson Blvd east for 3.3 miles to the Covington Road/Getz Road/Jefferson Blvd Intersection.
 These three streets converge at the Time Corner Shopping Center.
 You will see a BP and a Walgreens located here.
 Turn left onto Getz Road.
 Go through the light at Covington Road.
 Go past the KFC and turn right onto Wilkie Blvd.
 Aldersgate Church is located here.
-Follow Wilkie Drive for 2/10 mile to the Winans Office Complex which is on your right.
+Follow Wilkie Drive to the Winans Office Complex which is on your right.
 Passport Health is located in the Winans Office Complex, Suite #6.

-From Downtown Fort Wayne (and Jefferson Point Shopping Center) – From downtown Fort Wayne, follow W. Jefferson Blvd east.
+From Downtown Fort Wayne (and Jefferson Point Shopping Center) - From downtown Fort Wayne, follow W. Jefferson Blvd east.
 Once you are at Jefferson Point Shopping Center continue to follow W. Jefferson Blvd east for 1.3 miles to the Covington Road/Getz Road/Jefferson Blvd Intersection.
 These three streets converge at the Time Corner Shopping Center.
 You will see a BP and a Walgreens located here.
 Turn right onto Getz Road.
 Go through the light at Covington Road.
 Go past the KFC and turn right onto Wilkie Blvd.
 Aldersgate Church is located here.
-Follow Wilkie Drive for 2/10 mile to the Winans Office Complex which is on your right.
+Follow Wilkie Drive to the Winans Office Complex which is on your right.
 Passport Health is located in the Winans Office Complex, Suite #6.

 Schedule Your Appointment Today